 The word left, as in the direction, has a fascinating etymology.
 The farthest back we can trace it is to the Proto-Germanic term luft, which meant "worthless or weak" and may be from the Proto-Indo-European root laiwo, or "conspicuous".
 This later disintegrated into Old English as lyft (no, not the ride-hailing service), which still meant "weak".
 As the spelling changed to modern, so did the definition: since the left side is weaker on many people, the word left was used to describe that general direction.
 This next part is very interesting: the definition of left as describing liberals, Democrats, and socialists hails back to the days of the French revolution, where the reactionary and conservative nobles sat to the right side of the President in the National Assembly, leaving the liberal Jacobins and Montagnards to be seated on the left.
 This usage was later coined by a historian in the mid-nineteenth century, and has stuck since.

-There are Francophiles and Anglophiles, but nobody takes culture appreciation to the extreme as Japanophiles do.
+There are Francophiles and Anglophiles, but nobody takes culture appreciation to the extreme like Japanophiles do.
 This is why several slightly derogatory terms have emerged to describe people with such an interest in Japan that they experience a sort of cultural fugue, a split from their nation.
-The predominant urban slang for this kind of person is weaboo.
+The predominant slang for this kind of person is weeb.
 This is a corruption of the earlier, also-still-in-use term weeaboo.
-While this sounds like it has very Oriental origins, weaboo in fact originated from a webcomic (The Perry Bible Fellowship by Nicholas Gurewitch).
-In the comic, the word was intended to be used just that one time, but it was quickly spread by 4chan boards (for the site was originally intended for Japanophiles) to replace the more derogatory term wapanese, a portmanteau of "white" and "Japanese" (in the style of wigger).
-Since then, usage has exponentially increased, especially from 2014 to 2016.
-In the original comic, weeabo was actually hyphenated as wee-a-boo, but that quickly died out.
+While the words sound like they have very Oriental origins, weeaboo in fact originated from a webcomic, The Perry Bible Fellowship by Nicholas Gurewitch.
+In the comic, the word was intended to be used just that one time and was actually stylized wee-a-boo, but it was quickly spread by 4chan boards (for the site was originally intended for Japanophiles), evolved into weeaboo and eventually weeb, and replaced the more derogatory term wapanese, a portmanteau of "white" and "Japanese".
+Since then, usage has exponentially increased, especially from 2014 to 2016, when the word seeped into mainstream culture.

 The word unitard is a play on the word leotard, with the obvious substitution of the prefix uni- for (the not a prefix) leo-.
 But where does leotard come from?
 It was named after Jules Leotard, who popularized the skintight onepiece in the early 1800s.
 There have been several other people with the surname Leotard, but not enough to warrant any etymological information (there's no research on this).
 This means that, to fill the next half of this blog post, I'm going to have to make some crazy conjectures.
 Any French names probably trace back to either Germanic or Romantic languages (notable German or Latin).
 In Latin, the word leo means "lion" and tard in French also means "late".
 If we follow the Italic pathway, Leotard could mean "late lion".
 Another option is that liu, meaning "place" in French, and Thard, a place in France, were combined to denote that Jules' family was named after a location.
 However, there is also the Germanic option: surnames such as Lyotard and Liuthard exist, so that could be a pathway too.
 Don't take my word for it, though; I'm just theorizing here.